eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 }
 ```
 ## Configure the Diagram
 The configuration of our Sprotty application is done via Dependency Injection using [InversifyJS](https://inversify.io/).
-We recommend defining your InversifyJS container in a file named `di.config.ts` which could look like this:
+We recommend defining your InversifyJS container in a file named `di.config.ts` at the root of the project which could look like this:

 ```typescript
 import { Container, ContainerModule } from 'inversify';